yetulaxman/lumi-ai-tutorials/README.md

 # lumi-ai-tutorials
-AI-Driven HPC application tutorials in Bioinformatics and Life Sciences.
+AI-driven HPC application tutorials in Bioinformatics and Life Sciences.
 The tutorials will hosted  [here](https://yetulaxman.github.io/lumi-ai-tutorials/)